-Dr. Cornier is an active clinical and translational investigator with a primary research interest in understanding the complex regulation of food intake and body weight.
+Dr. Cornier is an active clinical and translational investigator with a primary research interest in understanding the complex regulation of food intake, body weight and metabolism.
 Dr. Cornier has also been an active volunteer in important health-related associations, such as the Endocrine Society, American Diabetes Association, American Heart Association, and the Obesity Society.